phalcon-orphanage/docs/en/reference/views.rst

     }

+The `PHP alternative site`_ is a example of implementing the caching of fragments.

 Disabling the view
 ------------------
 If your controller doesn't produce any output in the view (or not even have one) you may disable the view component avoiding unnecessary processing: